microsoft/win32-app-isolation/docs/packaging/packaging-with-visual-studio.md

 <img src="images/vs/10-Build-Solution.png" alt="image" height="100"/>

-Publish the App Package by using the "Create App Packages..." wizard.
+Publish the App Package by using the *Create App Packages...* wizard.

 <img src="images/vs/11-Create-App-Packages.png" alt="image" height="200"/>

 <img src="images/vs/12-Create-App-Packages-Create.png" alt="image" height="500"/>

 After publishing the App Packages, the *Output location* displayed shows the root directory where the MSIX package is published by version.
-Open on the version folder to find the Install.ps1 file.
+Open on the version folder to find the Install.ps1 file for installing the app.

 <img src="images/vs/13-Create-App-Packages-Success.png" alt="image" height="500"/>